 Scholars are required to attend social events, seminars, workshops and meetings organized for the benefit of Brockman Scholars.

 Scholars are also expected to become enthusiastic and fully involved members of the campus community.
 This includes entering actively into the extracurricular life of the University.

 Participation in an honors program is not required.
 However, most Brockman Scholars participate in the University Honors Program or an academic, college-based program – for example, the Engineering Honors Program.

 Further details are included in the Statement of Conditions and Expectations provided to scholarship recipients.
 Prospective Scholars must agree to the terms therein before their appointment as a Brockman Scholar is confirmed.

 Will Scholars be considered for other scholarships in addition to the Brockman Scholarship?

 Brockman Scholars who submitted their admissions and scholarship applications to Texas A&M by the December 1 deadline will have been considered for other Texas A&M University scholarship programs.
-However, if applicants accept the invitation to become a Brockman Scholar, all other University scholarships that may have been offered prior to their acceptance of a Brockman Scholarship will be cancelled by the Scholarships & Financial Aid office of Texas A&M as the Brockman Foundation will cover but not exceed the full cost of attendance at Texas A&M.
+However, if applicants accept the invitation to become a Brockman Scholar, all other University scholarships that may have been offered prior to their acceptance of a Brockman Scholarship will be cancelled by the Scholarships & Financial Aid office of Texas A&M as the Brockman Scholars Program will cover but not exceed the full cost of attendance at Texas A&M.